girlscript/winter-of-contributing/Java/Lambda Expressions/Predefined_Functional_Interface/Predefined_Functional_Interface.md

 ## Other Functional Interfaces

-* **BiConsumer<T,U>:** Represents an operation that accepts two input arguments and returns no result.
+* **BiConsumer:** Represents an operation that accepts two input arguments and returns no result.
-* **BiFunction<T,U,R>:** Represents a function that accepts two arguments and returns a result.
+* **BiFunction:** Represents a function which accepts two arguments and returns a result.
-* **BiPredicate<T,U>:** Represents a boolean-valued function of two arguments.
+* **BiPredicate:** Represents a boolean-valued function of two arguments.
-* **BinaryOperator<T>:** Represents an operation upon two operands of the same type, producing a result of the same type as the operands.
+* **BinaryOperator:** Represents an operation upon two operands of the same type that produces a result of same type as the operands.
 * **BooleanSupplier:** Represents a supplier of boolean-valued results.
-* **Consumer<T>:** Represents an operation that accepts a single input argument and returns no result.
+* **Consumer:** Represents an operation which accepts a single input argument and returns no result.
-* **DoubleBinaryOperator:** Represents an operation upon two double-valued operands and producing a double-valued result.
+* **DoubleBinaryOperator:** Represents an operation upon two double-valued operands that produces a double-valued result.
-* **DoubleConsumer:** Represents an operation that accepts a single double-valued argument and returns no result.
+* **DoubleConsumer:** Represents an operation which accepts a single double-valued argument and returns no result.
-* **DoubleFunction<R>:** Represents a function that accepts a double-valued argument and produces a result.
+* **DoubleFunction:** Represents a function which accepts a double-valued argument and produces a result.
-* **DoublePredicate:** Represents a predicate (boolean-valued function) of one double-valued argument.
+* **DoublePredicate:** Represents a predicate of one double-valued argument.
 * **DoubleSupplier:** Represents a supplier of double-valued results.
-* **DoubleToIntFunction:** Represents a function that accepts a double-valued argument and produces an int-valued result.
+* **DoubleToIntFunction:** Represents a function which accepts a double-valued argument and produces an int-valued result.
-* **DoubleToLongFunction:**	Represents a function that accepts a double-valued argument and produces a long-valued result.
+* **DoubleToLongFunction:**	Represents a function where a double-valued argument is accepted and a long-valued result is produced.
-* **DoubleUnaryOperato:r** Represents an operation on a single double-valued operand that produces a double-valued result.
+* **DoubleUnaryOperator:** Represents an operation on a single double-valued operand which produces a double-valued result.
-* **Function<T,R>:** Represents a function that accepts one argument and produces a result.
+* **Function:** Represents a function which accepts one argument and produces a result.
 * **IntBinaryOperator:** Represents an operation upon two int-valued operands and producing an int-valued result.
-* **IntConsumer:** Represents an operation that accepts a single int-valued argument and returns no result.
+* **IntConsumer:** Represents an operation which accepts a single int-valued argument and returns no result.
-* **IntFunction<R>:** Represents a function that accepts an int-valued argument and produces a result.
+* **IntFunction:** Represents a function which accepts an int-valued argument and produces a result.
-* **IntPredicate:**	Represents a predicate (boolean-valued function) of one int-valued argument.
+* **IntPredicate:**	Represents a predicate of one int-valued argument.
-* **IntSupplier:** Represents a supplier of int-valued results.
+* **IntSupplier:** Represents supplier of int-valued results.
-* **IntToDoubleFunction:** Represents a function that accepts an int-valued argument and produces a double-valued result.
+* **IntToDoubleFunction:** Represents a function where an int-valued argument is accepted and a double-valued result is produced.
-* **IntToLongFunction:**  Represents a function that accepts an int-valued argument and produces a long-valued result.
+* **IntToLongFunction:**  Represents a function which accepts an int-valued argument and produce a long-valued result.
-* **IntUnaryOperator:** Represents an operation on a single int-valued operand that produces an int-valued result.
+* **IntUnaryOperator:** Represents an operation on a single int-valued operand which produces an int-valued result.
-* **LongBinaryOperator:** Represents an operation upon two long-valued operands and producing a long-valued result.
+* **LongBinaryOperator:** Represents an operation upon two long-valued operands that produces a long-valued result.
-* **LongConsumer:**	Represents an operation that accepts a single long-valued argument and returns no result.
+* **LongConsumer:**	Represents an operation which accepts a single long-valued argument and returns no result.
-* **LongFunction<R>:** Represents a function that accepts a long-valued argument and produces a result.
+* **LongFunction:** Represents a function which accepts a long-valued argument and produce a result.
-* **LongPredicate:** Represents a predicate (boolean-valued function) of one long-valued argument.
+* **LongPredicate:** Represents a predicate of one long-valued argument.
 * **LongSupplier:** Represents a supplier of long-valued results.
-* **LongToDoubleFunction:** Represents a function that accepts a long-valued argument and produces a double-valued result.
+* **LongToDoubleFunction:** Represents a function which accepts a long-valued argument and produces a double-valued result.
-* **LongToIntFunction:** Represents a function that accepts a long-valued argument and produces an int-valued result.
+* **LongToIntFunction:** Represents a function which accepts a long-valued argument and produces an int-valued result.
 * **LongUnaryOperator:** Represents an operation on a single long-valued operand that produces a long-valued result.
-* **ObjDoubleConsumer<T>:** Represents an operation that accepts an object-valued and a double-valued argument, and returns no result.
+* **ObjDoubleConsumer:** Represents an operation which accepts an object-valued and a double-valued argument, and returns no result.
-* **ObjIntConsumer<T>:** Represents an operation that accepts an object-valued and a int-valued argument, and returns no result.
+* **ObjIntConsumer:** Represents an operation which accepts an object-valued and a int-valued argument, and returns no result.
-* **ObjLongConsumer<T>:** Represents an operation that accepts an object-valued and a long-valued argument, and returns no result.
+* **ObjLongConsumer:** Represents an operation which accepts an object-valued and a long-valued argument, and returns no result.
-* **ToDoubleBiFunction<T,U>:** Represents a function that accepts two arguments and produces a double-valued result.
+* **ToDoubleBiFunction:** Represents a function which accepts two arguments and produces a double-valued result.
-* **ToDoubleFunction<T>:** Represents a function that produces a double-valued result.
+* **ToDoubleFunction:** Represents a function which produces a double-valued result.
-* **ToIntBiFunction<T,U>:** Represents a function that accepts two arguments and produces an int-valued result.
+* **ToIntBiFunction:** Represents a function which accepts two arguments and produces an int-valued result.
-* **ToIntFunction<T>:** Represents a function that produces an int-valued result.
+* **ToIntFunction:** Represents a function which produces an int-valued result.
-* **ToLongBiFunction<T,U>:** Represents a function that accepts two arguments and produces a long-valued result.
+* **ToLongBiFunction:** Represents a function which accepts two arguments and produces a long-valued result.
-* **ToLongFunction<T>:** Represents a function that produces a long-valued result.
+* **ToLongFunction:** Represents a function which produces a long-valued result.
-* **UnaryOperator<T>:** Represents an operation on a single operand that produces a result of the same type as its operand.
+* **UnaryOperator:** Represents an operation on a single operand that produces a result of the same type as its operand.